theodo/OpenWorldForum2011-DevOps/configuration_management/configuration_management.md

 <br />
 <br />
-* To do fast cluster deployment: who wants to manually setup 50 EC2 servers???
+* To do fast cluster deployment in the cloud: who wants to manually setup 50 EC2 servers?
 * To do fast crash-recovery: configuration management is the best documentation for a server's setup
 * To have consistent environments for development and production